connellw/ConnellwBlog/_posts/2019-01-20-open-source-ci-pipeline-net-appveyor.md

 ---
 layout: post
-title: Open Source CI pipeline for .NET
+title: Open Source CI pipeline for .NET with AppVeyor
 ---

 Plenty of tools offer **free** licenses for open source projects.
 Often they work quite nicely with eachother, which I'll demonstrate in this article.